 How to Avoid Probate in Missouri?

 In Missouri, there are a number of ways to avoid probate, so it’s important to figure out when you have to go through probate.
 If a person leaves clear instructions in a Will stating what to do with their estate, then the property will not need to go through a round of probate.
 If a person leaves a trust that provides for the care of their loved one without going into detail about their assets, then it might be possible for them to reduce the cost and time involved with probate.
 Another way to avoid probate is by using joint tenancy titles.
 Someone who owns the property as joint tenants with someone else can simply transfer their share of the property over to the other person without going through probate.

 Should You Sell a House in Probate?

-If you’re wondering if selling a house in probate is the right thing to do.
-It’s probably not an easy decision, and it’s one that many people have to make during their lives.
-There are some pros and cons of such a decision, and the fact that it doesn’t happen very often can be confusing what to do next.
+Selling a house in probate is not an easy decision, and it’s one that many people have to make during their lives.
+There are some pros and cons to such a decision, and the fact that it doesn’t happen very often can be confusing what to do next.

-A lot of people who own houses in Missouri worry about what will happen to their property if they die without any living relatives, but the good news is: probate isn’t necessary for homes unless there’s a lot of money and assets at stake or someone else has already filed an estate petition on your behalf.
+A lot of people who own houses in Missouri worry about what will happen to their property if they die without any living relatives, but again, the good news is that probate isn’t necessary for homes unless there’s a lot of money and assets at stake or someone else has already filed an estate petition on your behalf.